 Volunteer: MEDLIFE's Moving Mountains CampaignJoin MEDLIFE's Moving Mountains Campaign!
 Students can earn 5 service hours each semester by creating their own Give Lively fundraising page for MEDLIFE’s Moving Mountains: Power to Grow campaign.
 This initiative supports holiday supplies and community-led projects in healthcare, education, and safe housing across Latin America and Africa.
 To qualify for hours, students must: 1.
 Register for our Moving Mountains webinar: Webinar Registration 2.
 Create a GiveLively page and make an effort to raise funds (anything helps even just $1!)
 Join our team here: Join UC MEDLIFE’s GiveLively!
 Service hour certificate information and additional information can be accessed here: Service Hours Info Organization: UC Medlife Join MEDLIFE's Moving Mountains Campaign!
 Students can earn 5 service hours each semester by creating their own Give Lively fundraising page for MEDLIFE’s Moving Mountains: Power to Grow campaign.
 This initiative supports holiday supplies and community-led projects in healthcare, education, and safe housing across Latin America and Africa.
 To qualify for hours, students must: 1.
 Register for our Moving Mountains webinar: Webinar Registration 2.
 Create a GiveLively page and make an effort to raise funds (anything helps even just $1!)
 Join our team here: Join UC MEDLIFE’s GiveLively!
 Service hour certificate information and additional information can be accessed here: Service Hours Info Organization: UC Medlife Opportunity Type: Volunteer Date: Is Ongoing Allow Groups: No |

 Volunteer: SHPE Volunteer MeetingStudents will help plan core events such as Noche de Ciencias and mentorship events.
-Other volunteer opportunities will be provided for community outreach Organization: Society of Hispanic Professional Engineers Students will help plan core events such as Noche de Ciencias and mentorship events.
-Other volunteer opportunities will be provided for community outreach Organization: Society of Hispanic Professional Engineers Opportunity Type: Volunteer Date: Multiple Shifts Available Allow Groups: No |
+Other volunteer opportunities will be provided for community outreach.
+Meetings in New-Old Chem 665.
+Organization: Society of Hispanic Professional Engineers Students will help plan core events such as Noche de Ciencias and mentorship events.
+Other volunteer opportunities will be provided for community outreach.
+Meetings in New-Old Chem 665.
+Organization: Society of Hispanic Professional Engineers Opportunity Type: Volunteer Date: Multiple Shifts Available Allow Groups: No |

 Volunteer: Voluntee Research AssistantAs a volunteer research assistant for Gramazin, you will help identify and compile information on published Christian testimonies, as well as Christian influencers, churches, ministries, media outlets, and related organizations.
 Your work will support outreach, partnerships, and campaign development by gathering accurate and relevant details on stories of faith and the leaders and networks that share them.
 This role is ideal for someone detail-oriented, resourceful, and passionate about strengthening the impact of Christian testimony across the nation.
 Organization: Gramazin As a volunteer research assistant for Gramazin, you will help identify and compile information on published Christian testimonies, as well as Christian influencers, churches, ministries, media outlets, and related organizations.
 Your work will support outreach, partnerships, and campaign development by gathering accurate and relevant details on stories of faith and the leaders and networks that share them.
 This role is ideal for someone detail-oriented, resourceful, and passionate about strengthening the impact of Christian testimony across the nation.
 Organization: Gramazin Opportunity Type: Volunteer Date: Is Ongoing Zip Code: 01930 Allow Groups: No |

+Why Volunteer with Inspiring Service?
 Flexibility: Volunteer anytime, anywhere—it’s fully remote.
 Small time commitment: Contribute as little as 2 hours, or as much as you’d like.
 Immediate impact: Your research helps neighbors discover real ways to serve their community.
 Skill-building: Strengthen online research, critical thinking, and content creation skills.
 Growth opportunities: Explore deeper involvement through our Ambassador Program.
 Recognition: See your contributions go live on a national platform, with the option to be credited on our Contributors page.
-Organization: Inspiring Service Opportunity Type: Volunteer Date: Runs Until Dec 31, 2025 Allow Groups: No |
+Organization: Inspiring Service Opportunity Type: Volunteer Date: Runs Until Apr 30, 2026 Allow Groups: No |

 Volunteer: Bilingual (English & Korean) Student Video EditorPosition Title: Bilingual Student Video Editor Overview: Key Responsibilities: Edit and produce six 30-minute virtual storytelling recordings into concise, engaging 3-minute videos with captions and branding elements for accessibility.
 Use AI software to create educational videos aligned with study objectives, including script development and AI avatar design.
 Participate in live video interviews to support recording, directing, and ensuring high-quality storytelling footage.
 Assist with participant engagement and digital content development for refining intervention materials.
 Attend weekly research meetingsQualifications: Enrolled undergraduate/graduate student.
 Bilingual proficiency strongly preferred.
 Experience with video editing (Adobe Premiere, iMovie, or similar tools).
 Interest in digital health, public health, or health communications is a plus.
 Strong attention to detail and ability to work collaboratively.
 Organization: UC College of Nursing HYACINTH Project Position Title: Bilingual Student Video Editor Overview: Key Responsibilities: Edit and produce six 30-minute virtual storytelling recordings into concise, engaging 3-minute videos with captions and branding elements for accessibility.
 Use AI software to create educational videos aligned with study objectives, including script development and AI avatar design.
 Participate in live video interviews to support recording, directing, and ensuring high-quality storytelling footage.
 Assist with participant engagement and digital content development for refining intervention materials.
 Attend weekly research meetingsQualifications: Enrolled undergraduate/graduate student.
 Bilingual proficiency strongly preferred.
 Experience with video editing (Adobe Premiere, iMovie, or similar tools).
 Interest in digital health, public health, or health communications is a plus.
 Strong attention to detail and ability to work collaboratively.
 Organization: UC College of Nursing HYACINTH Project Opportunity Type: Volunteer Date: Is Ongoing Zip Code: 45221-0038 Allow Groups: No |